-You might already know that you need to build up baskets of assets through traditional securities such as stocks, ETFs and mutual funds.
-You might also already know it’s a good idea to spread your risk through diversification so you can protect your assets from market volatility.
+You might already know that you need to diversify your assets through traditional securities such as stocks, ETFs and mutual funds.
+It’s a good idea to spread your risk through diversification so you can protect your assets from market volatility.

 What are Dividends?

 Dividends entitle you, the shareholder, to a portion of the net profits made by a company.
-Dividends are any earnings that a company you invest in shares with its shareholders, and for every share of a dividend stock that you own, you’re paid a portion of these earnings.
-Dividends can come in the form of money (cash), stocks and assets.
+Dividends are earnings that a company you invest in pays its shareholders, and for every share of a dividend stock that you own, you’re paid a portion of these earnings.

 Step 1: Declaration Date

 The declaration date is the day that a board of directors issues a press release stating its intention to pay a dividend.
-Along with a declaration date, the board also announces a date of record and a payment date.
+Along with a declaration date, the board also announces the date of record and payment date.

 Step 2: Date of Record (Ex-Dividend Date)

 The date of record marks when stockholders are entitled to the dividend payment.
 A stock will usually begin trading ex-dividend or ex-rights the fourth business day before the payment date.
-This means only the owners of the shares on or before that date will receive the dividend.
+Only the owners of the shares on or before that date will receive the dividend income.

 Step 3: Payment Date

-The payment date is when shareholders actually receive their dividend.
+The payment date is when shareholders actually receive their dividends.
 As a general rule, most dividends are paid on a quarterly basis, although some companies pay dividends annually.
-A company can sometimes declare dividends on a specific class of shares and can pay preferred shareholders or both preferred and common shareholders.
-Keep in mind that a company is not obligated by law to pay out dividends until it has made a formal declaration.
+In addition, a company can sometimes declare dividends on a specific class of shares and can pay preferred shareholders or both preferred and common shareholders.
+A company is not obligated by law to pay out dividends until it has made a formal declaration.

 How to Calculate Your Dividend

-To calculate your stock’s dividend yield, simply divide the annual dividend by the stock’s price.
+To calculate your stock’s dividend yield, divide the annual dividend by the stock’s price.

-The dividend’s payout ratio is the percentage of net income paid out as a dividend.
-The retention ratio (the amount not paid out to shareholders in dividends), is the figure used to project growth.
+The dividend payout ratio is the percentage of net income paid out as a dividend.
+The retention ratio (the amount not paid out to shareholders in dividends) is the figure used to project growth.
 To calculate the payout ratio, divide the total amount of dividends paid out to shareholders by the reported net income of the company.

 If you receive dividends from holding stock in a company, keep in mind that as an investor, you’ll face tax implications.
-Dividends are taxed as ordinary income.
-This means you’ll have to pay taxes on your dividend yield based on your tax bracket.
-However, if company prices go up, you can sell your stock at a profit and only be subject to a long-term capital gains tax.
+Dividends are taxed as ordinary income, which means you’ll have to include the dividend yield on your income tax return.
+However, if company prices go up, you can sell your stock at a profit and be subject to a long-term capital gains tax.

 - You automatically invest more money.